NicholasBurgo/portfolio_Template/README.md

 ## Help

 If something's broken or you can't figure out how to change something, just Google it or ask ChatGPT lol.
-Most issues are probably just typos in the config object.

 The JavaScript console in your browser will show errors if something's not working right.

 ---

 That's pretty much it!
 Hope this helps someone.
 Took me forever to make but I'm pretty happy with how it turned out.

-Also if you're reading this for grading - yes I wrote all the code myself and yes I know it's not perfect but it works and looks decent so ¯\_(ツ)_/¯